 Today is the day—the Jump Shot for Health challenge is officially underway.

 You can make a difference for our communities, just by taking a walk.
 Jump Shot for Health gives back to Title 1 Schools, and every step you take helps your team move to the top of the leaderboard.
 The winning school gets a basketball court makeover—a gamechanger for Georgia students.
-Learn more about the finalist schools at Bewell.shbp.com/jump-shot-for-health.
+Learn more about the finalist schools at Bewellshbp.com/jump-shot-for-health.

 Join Now